oskariorg/oskari-docs/community/gallery/paikkaoppi.md

 The service has been tailored to accommodate the needs of teachers and pupils: the teachers can create own assignments to kids and also share those with their colleagues.

-*"The main goal was to have a service that would be easy to use.
-Our national curriculum also gave boundaries what PaikkaOppi could be: it can now be used in  different learning environments, different subjects and age-groups",* states **Virpi Hirvensalo**, the project manager of PaikkaOppi.
+*The main goal was to have a service that would be easy to use.
+Our national curriculum also gave boundaries what PaikkaOppi could be: it can now be used in  different learning environments, different subjects and age-groups,* states **Virpi Hirvensalo**, the project manager of PaikkaOppi.

-*"Oskari was chosen as the development platform, because PaikkaOppi wanted to be built on top of open source.
+*Oskari was chosen as the development platform, because PaikkaOppi wanted to be built on top of open source.
 Open platform makes it possible to create new services for schools and for all those who are interested in GIS.
-It rises the interest and effectiveness of the service,"* she continues.
+It rises the interest and effectiveness of the service," she continues.

 ### Most of the map options come from Paikkatietoikkuna
 PaikkaOppi has been developed using Paikkatietoikkuna and its contents and Oskari's API.